achow101/btcinformation.org/_data/devdocs/en/examples/payment_processing.md

 The certificates must be provided in a specific order---the same order used by Apache's `SSLCertificateFile` directive and other server software.
-The figure below shows the [certificate chain][]{:#term-certificate-chain}{:.term} of the www.bitcoin.org X.509 certificate and how each certificate (except the root certificate) would be loaded into the [X509Certificates][]{:#term-x509certificates}{:.term} protocol buffer message.
+The figure below shows the [certificate chain][]{:#term-certificate-chain}{:.term} of the www.bitcoin.org <!--skip-test-->
+X.509 certificate and how each certificate (except the root certificate) would be loaded into the [X509Certificates][]{:#term-x509certificates}{:.term} protocol buffer message.